 Infant Cephalohematoma Overview

-A cephalohematoma is a type of bleeding that occurs into the periosteum of the skull.
-This is a protective layer over the bone.
-Because this bleeding occurs between the skull and the skin, the brain is not in jeopardy.
-However, diagnosis and monitoring are important because serious complications may occur.
+What causes cephalohematoma to occur in a newborn?
+Cephalohematoma bleeding occurs in the periosteum of the skull, which is a protective layer over the bone.
+Since the bleeding occurs between the skull and the skin, the brain is not in jeopardy.
+However, diagnosis and monitoring are essential because serious complications may occur.

-Cephalohematoma is possible in almost any birth.
-The natural forces of the birth process are enough to cause cephalohematoma.
-This is rare, though.
-In most cases, infant cephalohematoma only occurs if there is a long or difficult delivery.
-Other factors that increase the risk of cephalohematoma include:
+Cephalohematoma can occur during child delivery because natural forces of the birthing process are enough to cause cephalohematoma.
+However, naturally occurring cephalohematoma is rare.
+In most cases, infant cephalohematoma only happens when there is a long or difficult delivery.

-Infant cephalohematoma may be preventable in many cases.
-For example, a doctor should be able to recognize cephalopelvic disproportion—a baby too large for the mother’s birth canal—and perform a cesarean section (C-section) instead.
-Following the proper procedures and acceptable use of forceps and vacuum extraction during vaginal delivery can also reduce the risk.
+But despite the risk factors, infant cephalohematoma is preventable.
+For example, a doctor should be able to recognize cephalopelvic disproportion (a baby too large for the mother’s birth canal) and perform a cesarean section (C-section) instead.

 Infant Cephalohematoma Symptoms

 In most cases, doctors can diagnose infant cephalohematoma by the bulge on the back of the baby’s head.
-This bulge is usually obvious and is, at first, soft to the touch.
+This bulge is usually apparent and soft to the touch.

-While a cephalohematoma is generally harmless, they can cause and contribute to several serious complications.
+While a cephalohematoma is generally harmless, it can cause and contribute to several serious complications.
 These include:

-As time passes, the blood will calcify under the skin, and the bulge will harden.
-Then, it will slowly go away on its own over several weeks.
-You will need to monitor it until it disappears.
+As time passes, the blood will calcify under the skin, and the bulge gets harder.
+Then, it slowly goes away on its own over several weeks.
+However, it is essential to monitor the bulge until it completely disappears.

 Infant Cephalohematoma Diagnosis and Treatment

-Your infant’s doctor will likely want to monitor their cephalohematoma, but no treatment is necessary.
-If the baby develops anemia, the doctor may perform a blood transfusion.
-Your newborn may require phototherapy or other treatment if they develop jaundice.
+For example, if the baby develops anemia, the doctor may perform a blood transfusion.
+In addition, your newborn may require phototherapy or other treatment if they develop jaundice.

 Infant Cephalohematoma Frequently Asked Questions

-If you notice a strange bulge on the back of your baby’s skull shortly after birth, you may want to bring it to the attention of one of your care providers.
-This is the most recognizable sign of infant cephalohematoma.
+An abnormal bulge is the most recognizable sign of infant cephalohematoma.
+If you notice a strange bump or lump on the back of your baby’s skull shortly after birth, bring it to your healthcare provider’s attention.

 Infant cephalohematoma is generally harmless.
-However, it is important to get an accurate diagnosis and continue monitoring it.
-Infant cephalohematoma can cause serious but treatable conditions like anemia and jaundice.
-In addition, a more significant health concern might, at first, appear to be a cephalohematoma.
-By confirming the diagnosis, you can rule out another condition.
+However, it is vital to get an accurate diagnosis and continue monitoring it.
+Ignoring cephalohematoma can lead to other medical complications, such as anemia and jaundice.

 Who Is Liable for Infant Cephalohematoma?

-Depending on the facts of your newborn’s birth injury case, you may be able to pursue damages in a claim or lawsuit against the doctor who delivered him or the hospital where he was born.
-As a part of preparing your case for legal action, your attorney will identify all potentially liable parties.
+Depending on the facts of your newborn’s birth injury case, you may be able to pursue damages in a claim or lawsuit against the delivery doctor, medical staff, or hospital.

 Infant Cephalohematoma Glossary Terms